“Painting is self-discovery”

 These shorts are named after the American abstract expressionist painter Paul Jackson Pollock (1912-1956).
 Pollock used liquid household paint and reached the height of his fame in the late 40’s, his ‘drip period’.
 He painted by pouring and dripping paint on canvas.
 Peggy Guggenheim even commissioned Pollock to paint a 2,5 by 6 meter mural in her house.
 Pollock’s unique way of painting in this period is a big inspiration to the way Hul le Kes uses natural dye.

-The Pollock Shorts will get their own unique code and a matching Clothing Passport.
+Each Pollock Trouser will get its own unique code and a matching Clothing Passport.
 Make sure to use the passport to create your personal narrative.
-Read more about our Hul le Kes Clothing Passport here.

 Are you done with the trouser?
 We are always happy to receive old items back, especially if they are provided with their original passport.
 Or give the garment, including its passport, to your beloved friend or family member.
 But never forget: do not throw away your Hul le Kes garment.